 igma has established themselves as not just a second choice lens, but a provider of different lens types to fit all occasions.
 The three main categories of Sigma lenses include ‘Contemporary’ for standard zooms, ‘Sports’ for telephoto lenses, and ‘Art’ for the top end of optics covering fast prime lenses, macros, and wide angles.
-The 35mm f/1.4 DG HSM is from the Art category and is aimed at being equal in quality to your own brand equivalents and at a cheaper price.
+The Sigma 35mm f/1.4 DG HSM is from the Art category and is aimed at being equal in quality to brand equivalents and at a cheaper price.

 Don’t think Sigma have skimped on their design to bring a cheaper lens to the market.
 There’s a lot of quality glass in this lens comprising of 13 elements in 11 groups, with four elements made from Super-Low Dispersion (SLD) glass, one element being fluorite-like ‘F’ Low Dispersion (FLD) glass and two aspherical elements.
 All these elements are there to cut down on chromatic aberration and distortion.
 The lens itself has an all-metal barrel and looks and feels extremely solid and functional.